rdlauer/articles/blues/geofencing/geofencing.md

 #### Cloud Functions

-Google Cloud Functions are serverless functions you write (in virtually any language) that are hosted and executed in Google's cloud.
+Google Cloud Functions are serverless functions you write (in almost any language) that are hosted and executed in Google's cloud.
 This provides a great way for us to send JSON data from Notehub to GCP.

 Navigate to the **Cloud Functions** menu item and create your first function.